roarinpenguin/jarvis_coding/README.md

 ## Detection Rules

+⚠️ **Note**: The detection rules in `detections.conf` are currently being reworked and are not yet ready for production use.

-The repository includes comprehensive detection rules in `detections.conf`:
+The repository will include comprehensive detection rules:
 - **Coverage**: 30+ detection rules across all attack phases
 - **Platforms**: SentinelOne, CrowdStrike, Microsoft, Darktrace, and other security vendors
 - **Correlation**: Cross-platform correlation rules for campaign-wide detection